AquaticRTools/Land_of_Misfit_Scripts/Timelines-Project_Deployments/README.md

 2: Timeline from a dataframe containing logger name, start and end times, with fields already named to match timevis() argument requirements

-3: Timmeline from a dataframe containing only start (field visit) times and different column (field) names than timevis arguments.
+3: Timeline from a dataframe containing only start (field visit) times and different column (field) names than timevis arguments.
 Have to determine end time.

 4: Same data as in # 3, but displaying the opposite, sites associated with each logger.